-This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in Austria including arbitration agreements, tribunals, proceedings as well as costs, awards and the hot topics concerning this country at present.
+This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Austria.

 This Q&A is part of the global guide to Arbitration.

 For a full list of jurisdictional Q&As visit http://www.inhouselawyer.co.uk/index.php/practice-areas/arbitration/

 What legislation applies to arbitration in your country?
 Are there any mandatory laws?

 If the seat of the arbitration is in Austria, the arbitration proceedings will be governed by Austrian arbitration law, which is contained in the Fourth Chapter of the Austrian Code of Civil Procedure (sections 577–618).